 All certified monitors must undergo periodic quality assurance audits.
 The quality assurance audit will occur once during the two years after the initial certification and at least every four years in subsequent years for active monitors (those who conduct sampling at least twice a year).
 The quality assurance audits involve a field visit by a quality assurance auditor or VASOS staff.
 The auditor reviews all volunteer materials to check that the proper equipment is used and is functioning properly.
 In addition, the auditor watches the volunteers collect and process their sample.
 The auditor uses a checklist (Appendix D) to assure the volunteers are correctly completing their sampling event.
 The completed auditing forms are sent to VA SOS staff.
 The forms are reviewed by VA SOS staff.
-Should the volunteers fail their audit, the VA SOS staff will work with the volunteer to update his or her equipment and/or collection and processing methods.
+Should the volunteers fail their audit, the VA SOS staff will work with the volunteer to update their equipment and/or collection and processing methods.
 The volunteers must have each sampling event audited until they pass.
-Once a volunteer fails an audit, his or her certification is revoked until (s)he successfully completes an audit.
-Should the volunteer fail three audits in a row, (s)he must attend a training session with an official trainer to refresh his or her sampling methods.
+Once a volunteer fails an audit, their certification is revoked until they successfully complete an audit.
+Should the volunteer fail three audits in a row, they must attend a training session with an official trainer to refresh their sampling methods.

 The auditor will identify and tally the volunteer-processed sample in the field once the volunteers' identification process is complete.
-The auditor will submit their field audit identification sheet (Appendix G) along with the data sheet of the group he or she just audited.
-Should the volunteer fail to correctly identify a significant portion of the sample (over 10%), his or her certified status will go on hiatus.
+The auditor will submit their field audit identification sheet (Appendix G) along with the data sheet of the group they just audited.
+Should the volunteer fail to correctly identify a significant portion of the sample (over 10%), their certified status will go on hiatus.
 The VA SOS staff will work closely with the volunteer to help him or her learn troublesome organisms.
 The volunteer must successfully complete the macroinvertebrate identification test (See Training and Certification) in order to re-instate their certified status.
-The volunteer must preserve his or her next sample after his or her certification status is re-instated for review by the Coordinator or designee.
-Should the volunteer fail that identification check, (s)he must go through a training session with an official trainer and must once again go through the certification process in order to be a certified volunteer.
+The volunteer must preserve their next sample after their certification status is re-instated for review by the Coordinator or designee.
+Should the volunteer fail that identification check, they must go through a training session with an official trainer and must once again go through the certification process in order to be a certified volunteer.